Airese Currie

-Airese K. Currie (born November 16, 1982) is a former professional American and Canadian football wide receiver.
-He was drafted by the Chicago Bears in the fifth round of the 2005 NFL Draft.
+Airese K. Currie (born November 16, 1982) is an American former professional football wide receiver.
+He was selected by the Chicago Bears in the fifth round of the 2005 NFL draft.
 He played college football for the Clemson Tigers.

 Currie was also a member of the BC Lions and Hamilton Tiger-Cats.

-Early years
+Early life

 Currie attended Richland Northeast High School in Columbia, South Carolina, and was a letterman in football and track.
 In track, he was the South Carolina state champion on the 200 and the 400 meter dashes, and ran a personal best of 10.22 seconds on the 100 meter dash.

 College career

 Currie attended Clemson University and was a letterman in football and track.
 In track, he was a three-time All-Atlantic Coast Conference selection, and as a senior, he won the NCAA Regional East title on the 100 meter dash.

 Track and field

 Currie was also a track star.
 He was a three-time All-Atlantic Coast Conference selection, and as a senior, he won the NCAA Regional East title on the 100 meter dash, posting a time of 10.22 seconds.

-In 2004, he ran anchor for the Tigers' 4 x 100 meter relay team, which was ranked as the 14th-fastest time of that season.
+In 2004, he ran anchor for the Tigers' 4 × 100 meter relay team, which was ranked as the 14th-fastest time of that season.
 He also ran the 60 meters and 200 meters, posting personal bests of 6.79 seconds and 20.65 seconds, respectively.